Sussex county cricket team (pre-1839): Slindon

 From 1741, Richmond patronised the noted Slindon Cricket Club, whose team was probably representative of the county and at one stage was proclaimed to be the best team in England.
 Slindon's best-known player was Richard Newland, supported by his brothers Adam and John; and by the controversial Edward Aburrow, a good cricketer but a known smuggler.

 Hambledon connection

-Despite some periods of decline, Sussex teams continued to hold first-class status throughout the 18th century.
+Despite some periods of decline, Sussex continued to hold top-class/important status throughout the 18th century.
 It has been suggested by historians that the Hambledon Club represented Sussex as well as Hampshire for inter-county purposes.
 Several noted Sussex cricketers, including Richard Nyren and Noah Mann, played for Hambledon.

 Brighton

 Cricket in the county saw a revival during the Regency period that coincided with the rise of Brighton as a fashionable resort.
-Brighton Cricket Club became prominent and played seven matches which have been given first-class status.
-From the start of the 19th century it is sometimes considered to be representative of Sussex as a whole.
+Brighton Cricket Club became prominent, and played seven matches in which it is said to have been representative of Sussex as a whole.